karl-zylinski/karl-zylinski.github.io/content/posts/introduction-to-odin.md

 ## Thanks for reading!

 I have created a whole book based on this article!
 You can ready more about it on [odinbook.com](https://odinbook.com/).
-It 5-6 times longer than this blog post.
+It is 5-6 times larger than this blog post.

 If you liked this article and want to support me, then you can [become a patron](https://www.patreon.com/karl_zylinski).